 The province advisory teams helped the province chiefs administer the pacification program.
-The province chief's American counterpart was the province senior adviser, who was either military or civilian, depending on the security situation of the respective province.
-The province senior adviser and his staff were responsible for advising the province chief about civil-military aspects of the South Vietnamese pacification and development programs.
+The province chief's American counterpart was the province senior adviser, who was either military or civilian, depending on the security sit-

 The province senior adviser's staff, composed of both U.S. military and civilian personnel, was divided into two parts.
 The first part handled area and community development, including public health and administration, civil affairs, education, agriculture, psychological operations, and logistics.
 The other part managed military issues.
 It helped the province staff prepare plans and direct security operations by the territorial forces and associated support within the province.